Carlos Heitor Cony

 Carlos Heitor Cony (March 14, 1926 – January 5, 2018) was a Brazilian journalist and writer.
 He was a member of the Brazilian Academy of Letters (Portuguese: Academia Brasileira de Letras).

 Cony viewed himself as center-leftist and faced persecution under the military government in the 1960s.
 Four of his works were adapted to movies.
 He was a columnist at the Brazilian newspaper Folha de S.Paulo.

+Cony died in Rio de Janeiro on January 5, 2018, of multiple organ failure at the age of 91.